couchbase/docs-operator/operatorConfig.md

 **Changing the Service Account**

 We recommend using a ServiceAccount named couchbase-operator, but depending on your environment you may want to use a service account with a different name.
-Note that this field only takes affect if your Kubernetes environment has RBAC enabled.
+Note that this field only takes effect if your Kubernetes environment has RBAC enabled.